ZhenxinLi/DevOpsA2/README.md

   With EC2, you can install any database engine and version you want, using a single EC2 instance to deploy a database is mostly suitable for a cost-effective and light traffic application.

-  However, when the client threads demanding to scale, which is a common case in real world, then a single EC2 instance database may not be sufficient.
+  However, when the client threads demanding to scale, which is a common case in real world, then a single EC2 instance database might not be sufficient.

-#### Client threads scaling
+### Client threads scaling

   According to an [benchmark experiment article](https://blog.observu.com/2011/05/rds-vs-mysql-on-ec2-benchmark/), the author has tested the performance on MySQL on the EC2 instance, with the standard and optimized versions, compared with the RDS performance: